-Student employment
+Student employment during clinical experiences

 It is recommended that students avoid any employment commitments while participating in full-time clinical experiences.
 This is due to the significant time and energy commitment required during full-time experiences.
 Time away from normal full-time clinical experience work hours for any type of employment is never allowed.